 Degree in Law and Economics from ICADE-E and MBA from IESE in Barcelona (International Section), from 1983 to 1985 he worked as Deputy Financial Director at Johnson & Johnson Spain.
-Also, he has held several positions within the Bergé Group since 1985, Chief Financial Officer at Toyota Spain until 1992, Chief Executive Officer at Chrysler Spain from 1992 to 2004, Chairman of Chrysler Portugal from 1997 to 2012, Chairman of Chrysler Colombia from 2010 to 2012, Chairman of KIA for Argentina, Peru and Portugal from 2004 to 2012, Chairman at Mitsubishi Motor Peru from 2010 to 2012, Vice-Chairman of SKBergé Latin America from 2001 to 2012, Chairman of Bergé Automotive from 2004 to 2012 and Chief Executive Officer at Bergé Group from 2007 to 2012.
+Also, he has held several positions within the Bergé Group since 1985, Chief Financial Officer at Toyota Spain until 1992, Chief Executive Officer at Chrysler Spain from 1992 to 2004, Chairman of Chrysler Portugal from 1997 to 2012, Chairman of Chrysler Colombia from 2010 to 2012, Chairman of KIA for Argentina, Peru and Portugal from 2004 to 2012, Chairman at Mitsubishi Motor Peru from 2010 to 2012, Vice-Chairman of Mitsubishi Motors Chile from 2001 to 2012, Vice-Chairman of SKBergé Latin America from 2001 to 2012, Chairman of Bergé Automotive from 2004 to 2012 and Chief Executive Officer at Bergé Group from 2007 to 2012.

 Since 2004 he has held, among others, the following positions: member of the Board of Directors, Chairman of the Remuneration Committee between 2007 and 2009, and Chairman of the Audit Committee of ENDESA S.A. in 2009.
 Member of the Board of Directors and Chairman of the Audit Committee between 2007 and 2009 and Director in charge of supervising the activities of subsidiaries in Peru, Colombia, Argentina and Brazil for ENDESA CHILE.
 Member of the Board of Directors (2013-2015) and Chairman of the Audit Committee (2014-2015) of DINAMIA.
 Vice-Chairman of the Asociación de Nacional de Importadores de Automóviles, Camiones, Autobuses y Motocicletas from 2004 to 2012.
 Founding member of the Fundación España-Chile and Fundación España-Perú in 2011 and 2012.
 Member of the Fundación Consejo España-China y España-Japón, Adviser for Mitsubishi Corporation in the acquisition of shares in Acciona Termosolar, S.A. in 2010 and 2011, and Vice-Chairman of the Real Club de la Puerta de Hierro between 2006 and 2010.
+He has been a member of the Advisory Board of WILLIS IBERIA between March 2013 and December 2017.

 Currently, he is member of the Board of Directors since June 2012, Coordinating Director, Chairman of the Audit and Compliance Committee and member of the Appointments and Remuneration Committee at Meliá Hotels International S.A.
-He is member of the Board of Directors of Prosegur since April 2016, member of the Advisory Board of Willis Iberia since March 2013, Senior Advisor Spain and Latam for Mitsubishi Corporation since March 2013; Senior Advisor Spain and Latam for Lazard Financial Advisers S.A. since June 2013.
-He is also member of the International Advisory Board of Hispanic Society of America, member of the Advisory Board of the Real Club de la Puerta de Hierro since 2010, and member of the Executive Committee at the Fundación España-Estados Unidos since 2016.
+He is member of the Board of Directors of Prosegur since April 2016, , Chairman of the Auditors and Compliance Committee (since April 2017) and Member of the Appointments and Remuneration Committee.
+Senior Advisor Spain and Latam for Mitsubishi Corporation since March 2013; Senior Advisor Spain and Latam for Lazard Financial Advisers S.A. since June 2013.
+Member of the International Advisory Board of Hispanic Society of America and its representative for Spain, member of the Advisory Board of the Real Club de la Puerta de Hierro since 2010 and Vice-Chairman of the International Board of the Madrid Teatro Real since 2015 and member of the Executive Committee at the Fundación Board Spain-Japan since 2017.